All Authors A-Z

 Famous Grouse is now 300 years old and across the brands has sales close to 50 million bottles annually.
 It was awarded a Royal Warrant in 1980 for its excellence and quality.
 Among its accolades Famous Grouse won the interactive entertainment BAFTA in 2002 for 'The Famous Grouse Experience', Perthshire, which is open to the public.
 Ian Buxton lives in Perthshire on the site of a former distillery.
 He writes regularly for Whisky Magazine and other publications and was Editor and co-author of Cutty Sark: The Making of a Whisky.
 His latest book is 101 Whiskies to Try Before You Die.

 Jayne Buxton is a consultant and spokesperson in the field of work-life balance.
-After her non-fiction book, Ending the Mother War, was published in 1998 she became a regular contributor to press, radio and conference discussions about working parents and workplace change.
+After her non-fiction book, ENDING THE MOTHER WAR, was published in 1998 she became a regular contributor to press, radio and conference discussions about working parents and workplace change.
 She co-founded Flametree, a specialist work-life balance consultancy and interactive web based community for working parents.
-She now lives in London with her husband and three children and is the author of Lessons in Duck Shooting.
+She now lives in London with her husband and three children and is currently working on her next novel.

 Adam Buxton has presented various radio shows on BBC Radio 6 Music since 2007.
 The Adam and Joe show was also made into a successful podcast, and he currently produces The Adam Buxton Podcast (since 2015).
 He also hosts Bug, an exploration of music videos through YouTube comments which was televised in 2012.
 He appeared in the films Hot Fuzz and Stardust, and on TV in Have I Got News for You, Never Mind the Buzzcocks, The IT Crowd, Don't Watch That, Watch This and Look Around You among others.